ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * Hit the ``build`` button
   * At the end of the document there are instructions on how to :ref:`interpret the result of the report <read-coverage-report>` and :ref:`calculate the coverage rate <calculate-coverage-rate>`

-* If built without warnings, errors and test failures, post the links of your jobs on your PR or high level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)
+* If the CI job built without warnings, errors and test failures, post the links of your jobs on your PR or high-level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)

   * Note that the markdown for these badges is in the console output of the ``ci_launcher`` job